department-of-veterans-affairs/vets-website/content/pages/request-discharge-updates-and-corrections.md

                         <div class="va-alert usa-alert usa-alert-warning">
                           <div class="va-alert-body usa-alert-body">
                             <div class="usa-alert-text usa-alert-heading">
-                              <p>Even with a less than honorable discharge, you may be able to still access some VA benefits through the Character of Discharge or Character of Service Determination process.</p>
+                              <p>Even with a less than honorable discharge, you may be able to still access some VA benefits through the <a href="https://www.benefits.va.gov/BENEFITS/docs/COD_Factsheet.pdf">Character of Discharge or Character of Service Determination process.</a></p>
                             </div>
                           </div>
                           <div class="cf"></div>